Bhupesh-V/Bhupesh-V.github.io/_posts/2020-8-9-monitor-network-usage-stats-in-linux.md

 ![netu-monitor-network-data-usage](https://user-images.githubusercontent.com/34342551/97838566-75e6c780-1d06-11eb-86ae-6b3f562969a1.png)

-And of-course you can `watch` this script to get a realtime feedback as well.
+And of course, you can `watch` this script to get real-time feedback as well.

 ```bash
 watch -ct -n0 netu.sh